Tip #611: Flipped Learning-Can It Be Effective?

 5. How much time should elapse between completion of the pre-work and attendance in the classroom?

-6. How will the pre-work information be reinforced until attendance in the classroom?
+6. How will we reinforce the pre-work information until attendance in the classroom?

 Communication Regarding the Pre-Work

-1. How will the participants be notified about the pre-work?
+1. How will we notify the participants about the pre-work?

-2. How will the participants be encouraged to complete the pre-work?
+2. How will we encourage the participants to complete the pre-work?

 3. Who will be responsible for responding to participant questions concerning the pre-work?

-4. How will participants be reminded to complete the pre-work?
+4. How will we remind participants to complete the pre-work?

 Completion of the Pre-Work:

-1. When and where will the participants be expected to do the pre-work?
+1. When and where do we expect the participants to do the pre-work?

-2. Will participants be given work time to do the pre-work- and if so, how much time?
+2. Will we give participants work time to do the pre-work- and if so, how much time?

 3. What will be the deadline for the completion of the pre-work?

-4. How will completion of the pre-work be documented?
+4. How will we document completion of the pre-work?

-5. How will participant completion of the pre-work be monitored?
+5. How will we monitor participant completion of the pre-work?

 Integration of the Pre-Work into Classroom Activities: